-At June 30, 2023, the District participated in the self-insurance programs as follows:
+At June 30, 2024, the District participated in the self-insurance programs as follows:

-Property Program - The Insurance Authority has pooled self-insurance up to \$100,000 per occurrence and has purchased excess insurance coverage up to \$500 million.
+Property Program - The Insurance Authority has pooled self-insurance for the first \$10,000,000 and purchases excess coverage up to \$500 million.
+The coverage limit is \$500 million per occurrence with exceptions.
 The District has a \$1,000 deductible for buildings, personal property and fixed equipment and \$500 for licensed vehicles/trailers.